AttitudeAdjuster/GeoLocalTwitterAnalysis/README.md

 text: @Jacob_Rees_Mogg Any idea how much Brexit is and will cost the UK and people who run businesses?
 You seem to always… https://t.co/meX30hlRYx<br>

-Geo-localised and sentiment-tagged tweets are read from a Cloudant database and displayed as a heatmap
+### Geo-localised and sentiment-tagged tweets are read from a Cloudant database and displayed as a heatmap <br>

-A ML model is fitted to the data and evaluated to test data
+### A ML model is fitted to the data and evaluated to test data
-Aim: predict the sentiment given latitude/longitude
+Aim: predict the sentiment given latitude/longitude<br>
-If the model performance is acceptable on test data, we can use it for anomaly detection Incoming data can be compared to predictions and a lag is raised if an anomaly is detected
+If the model performance is acceptable on test data, we can use it for anomaly detection<br>
+Incoming data can be compared to predictions and a lag is raised if an anomaly is detected<br>